JuliaDiff/ChainRulesCore.jl/docs/src/index.md

 # ChainRules

 [Automatic differentiation (AD)](https://en.wikipedia.org/wiki/Automatic_differentiation) is a set of techniques for obtaining derivatives of arbitrary functions.
-There is a surprisingly large number of packages for doing AD in Julia.
+There are surprisingly many packages for doing AD in Julia.
 ChainRules isn't one of these packages.

 The AD packages essentially combine derivatives of simple functions into derivatives of more complicated functions.
-They differ in the way they combine the derivatives, but they all require a common set of derivatives of simple functions (primitives/rules).
+They differ in the way they break down complicated functions into simple ones, but they all require a common set of derivatives of simple functions (rules).

 [ChainRules](https://github.com/JuliaDiff/ChainRules.jl) is an AD-independent set of rules, and a system for defining and testing rules.